planningcenter/planningcenter.design/src/articles/prompts.md

 A user might uncover several prompts in the same session.
 Having those prompts feel like they were written by the same person is reassuring.

-Any of these recommendations may by disregarded for the sake clarity.
+Any of these recommendations may be disregarded for the sake clarity.

 "MUST" rules will rarely find a good reason to be broken.
 In most cases, this framework will get you to a passable prompt.

 ## Anatomy